 Diploma, Advanced Diploma, M.Tech in Electrical Engineering specialising in Process Control at CPUT, MUT, VUT and WSU

-Geothermal technicians can also benefit from a National Certificate in Fossil Power Plant Operations at National Qualifications Framework Level 1 to 4 at TECHNISA, accredited by the Energy and Water Sector Education and Training Authority.
-However, most training takes place on the job with mentoring by experienced operators.
+Geothermal technicians can also benefit from a National Certificate in Fossil Power Plant Operations at National Qualifications Framework Level 1 to 4 offered at TECHNISA, accredited by the Energy and Water Sector Education and Training Authority.
+Training could also take place on the job with mentoring by an experienced technician.

 Geothermal power production manufacturers.